-The Department of Geography aims to enhance the understanding of complex human-environmental interactions in a rapidly changing world through actionable research and robust learning opportunities that improve human and environmental well-being.
-We are especially interested in extreme events, urban environments, social justice, and the use and advancement of geospatial technologies.
-We offer Baccalaureate, Masters and Doctoral degrees and promote interdisciplinary partnerships at Kent State University and beyond.
-Follow the links to the left to learn more.
+The Department of Geography at Kent State, an R-1 research university, aims to enhance the understanding of complex human-environmental interactions in a rapidly changing world through actionable research and robust learning opportunities that improve human and environmental well-being.

 As Geographers, our research takes us to exploring the world.
 Our expertise reflects the broad diversity and interdisciplinarity of our field, with focuses on human and physical geography, and their relationship with each other.
 We have active research on five continents, and with special focus on the four broad themes we outline below.
 We offer baccalaureate, masters, and doctoral degrees and promote interdisciplinary partnerships at Kent State University and in the community to foster research opportunities.
 Visit the Community Outreach page to get involved in local programs, and check-out our labs to see what they specialize in and how they fit into our research areas.

 Several faculty members study physical environments in relation to climate change and variability, synoptic climatology, severe weather, precipitation, teleconnections, and hazards and have a strong interest in vegetation dynamics associated with human and natural disturbances.
 We emphasize applied climatological studies, examining the impacts of climate and extreme weather on human health, coastal environments, and other natural systems and apply field studies, computer modeling, and satellite sensors to address questions related to transformed ecosystem resilience, resistance, and vulnerability as a result of natural and anthropogenic disturbance.